Nistof/ping-pong_league/README.md

 ## Package used
 ### Express

-Express allow to setup a minimalistic Web infrastructure and is used a lot when a NodeJS server is needed.
+Express allows to setup a minimalistic Web infrastructure and is commonly used when a NodeJS server is needed.
+It is a very simple way to make a server side web application.

 ### neDB

-neDB is a persistent noSQL database and its API is a subset of MongoDB's.
+neDB is a persistent noSQL database which stores data in files (Like SQLite) and its API is a subset of MongoDB's.
 It is quite easy to use and really efficient.

 ### eslint